Ernyoke/ervin-szilagyi-static-site/src/articles/gcp-associate-cloud-engineer-certification-experience.md

 ## Intro

 Today (9th of August, 2022) I took the Associate Cloud Engineer certification exam from Google.
-I'm writing this article to document my experience and to potentially give some advice to anybody who are planning to sit through this exam.
+I'm writing this article to document my experience and to potentially give some advice to anybody who is planning to sit through this exam.
 This article reflects my own opinion about the exam itself, about the requirements to pass the exam, and about the online proctored exam process.
 I will talk about these in detail in the following lines, but as an intro, I have to mention that I had a questionable experience.

 ## Motivation